-Having planned to post something completely different today, I woke up this morning and realised that it is Good Friday today, so I should really put up something to do with Easter!
-With that in mind, today’s model is an Origami Easter Chick, designed by Kuniko Kasahara.
+Having planned to post something completely different today, I woke up this morning and realised that it is Good Friday today.
+I thought I should really share some Easter origami ideas!
+With that in mind, today’s model is the Origami Easter Chick, designed by Kuniko Kasahara.

 This is an easy model that everyone should be able to make by following the video on the link below.
-It might be a fun thing to do with children over the Easter weekend – and it will take their minds off all that chocolate.
+The origami baby chick might be a fun thing to make with children over the Easter weekend – and it will take their minds off all that chocolate.

 I folded this model using the video tutorial on Mica’s Paper Crafts’s YouTube Channel.
-The instructions are very clear and simple to follow.
-Give it a go – maybe not with chocolately fingers though!
+The origami chick instructions are very clear and simple to follow.
+Give this easy Easter origami project a go – maybe not with chocolatey fingers though!

 Happy Easter everyone!

 I’d love to hear your views on this origami chick or other Easter paper crafts.
 Feel free to let me know what you think in the comments below, or you find can me on Instagram or Twitter.
 Check out my Pinterest boards too!